NeuronJay/neuronjay/README.md

 ### Hi there 👋

-**neuronjay** is holds ✨ _special_ ✨ meaning to me as it reminds that everthing is acheivable once you set your mind on it.
+**neuronjay** holds ✨ _special_ ✨ meaning to me as it reminds that everthing is acheivable once you set your mind on it.
 Hence, the name neuron(brain)

 Here are some ideas to get you started: